-Although it isn’t common, some people do beat mesothelioma.
-If it can be diagnosed in earlier stages and other factors fall into line, a person can survive this cancer.
-It is these few patients who then have to face the possibility that the cancer will return.
+A few people do beat mesothelioma, if it is diagnosed early and they are lucky.
+These few patients have to face the possibility that the cancer will return.
 Cancer survivors are often referred to as being in remission, because a recurrence is always a possibility, even years later.
 For mesothelioma, new treatments are reducing the recurrence rate.

-A recurrence does not have to appear in the same part of the body in which the cancer first began.
-If you have recovered from pleural mesothelioma, for instance, a recurrence may come in the form of cancer in the abdominal cavity.
+A recurrence does not have to appear in the same part of the body where the cancer began.
+If you have recovered from pleural mesothelioma, for instance, cancer could recur in the abdominal cavity.
 Your cancer would still be referred to as pleural, but recurrent.
 Cancer recurrence may be local, meaning it came back to the same part of the body, regional, if it returns to lymph nodes close to where it originated, or distant, if the cancer returns to a completely different part of the body.

 Progression vs. Recurrence

-This can be confusing in mesothelioma because complete remission from this type of cancer is so rare that this can be confusing.
+Complete remission from mesothelioma is so rare that this can be confusing.
 Treatment may result in a partial remission, meaning that half or more of a tumor has been eliminated.
-If you experience this you may feel much better and feel as if you are healing.
+You may feel much better and feel you are healing.
 Your cancer has not been eliminated, though, so if it gets worse again it has progressed, not recurred.

 Treatment and Recurrence

-So far the best way to limit recurrence in patients with mesothelioma is with aggressive, multimodal treatment.
-This means using multiple treatment strategies to eliminate the cancer, usually involving surgery, chemotherapy, and radiation.
-One study of patients with mesothelioma found good survival rates for many of the patients that had the most aggressive type of surgery: extrapleural pneumonectomy, or EPP.
+Aggressive, mutimodal treatment is the best way to limit recurrence of mesothelioma.
+Several treatments are used to eliminate the cancer, usually surgery, chemotherapy, and radiation.
+One study of mesothelioma patients found good survival rates for many who had the most aggressive (and dangerous) surgery: extrapleural pneumonectomy, or EPP.